BarbieCue/consumer-driven-contract-testing-pact/README.md

 ### Create

-The consumers CDC unit test creates the contract file `consumer/build/pacts/Frontend-Backend.json` at runtime.
+The consumers CDC test creates the contract file `consumer/build/pacts/Frontend-Backend.json` at runtime.
-So, we only need to run the unit test, easily by building the consumer project via gradle.
+So, we only need to run the test, easily by building the consumer project via gradle.
 Building via gradle is enough, because the gradle `build` task also calls the gradle `test` task.